International Documentary Association: IDA Documentary Screening Series

+The IDA Documentary Screening Series brings some of the year's best documentary films to the IDA community and members of industry guilds and organizations.
+A moderated Q&A with filmmakers follows the screenings.
+In 2022, "Navalny", the story of Alexei Navalny, was screened.

 Filmmaker services

 IDA provides services, tools and information for documentarians.
 Filmmaker services include IDA Membership, Fiscal Sponsorship, the Pare Lorentz Documentary Fund, Documentary magazine, and their website, Documentary.org.

 Membership

 IDA Membership provides members with benefits and opportunities, by promoting the documentary genre and the ability to engage with other IDA members.
 IDA Members have opportunities to network with and learn from nonfiction filmmakers, and also have access to the online Membership Directory.
 IDA Members are eligible to receive special invites to events including film screenings, workshops and networking opportunities; and are also eligible to vote for the annual IDA Documentary Awards in the Best Feature and Best Short categories.

 Fiscal sponsorship

 IDA's Fiscal Sponsorship Program allows documentary films in production to receive donations and grants.
 Fiscal sponsorship is a formal arrangement in which a 501(c)(3) public charity, such as the IDA, agrees to sponsor a project that furthers our mission, for the purpose of fundraising through grants and donations.
 This alternative to starting a unique nonprofit allows one to seek grants and solicit tax-deductible donations for a documentary, with the oversight, support and endorsement of IDA.

-Over the years, this program has helped raise funds for titles such as Spellbound, Trouble the Water, World According to Sesame Street, For the Bible Tells Me So, Dear Zachary, A Small Act, Garbage Dreams, The Man on Lincoln's Nose, Speaking In Strings, The Invisible War, and Fruits of Labor.
+Over the years, this program has helped raise funds for titles such as Spellbound, Trouble the Water, The World According to Sesame Street, For the Bible Tells Me So, Dear Zachary, A Small Act, Garbage Dreams, The Man on Lincoln's Nose, Speaking in Strings, The Invisible War, and Fruits of Labor.